 Takeaway –This case demonstrates how crucial an effective tech support is.
 It’s not about how much money you throw at your tech support department rather it is where you deploy your technical assistance and how easy it is for the customer to access it when they need it.

-Want to know more on how to acquire new customers?
+Want to know more about how to acquire new customers?
 We’ve compiled 10 B2B and B2C customer acquisition strategies in a free book.
 Get your copy today!

 #3 Walmart Canada